nagrohan579/devops_training/datadog-assignment/README.md

 ## Overview

-This assignment demonstrates how to set up a Flask web application on an AWS EC2 instance and integrate it with Datadog for log monitoring and observability.
-The project includes setting up infrastructure, deploying a simple Flask app with logging capabilities, and configuring Datadog agent to collect and monitor application logs.
+This is my completed assignment demonstrating how I set up a Flask web application on an AWS EC2 instance and integrated it with Datadog for log monitoring and observability.
+I'm presenting this project to showcase my work on infrastructure setup, application deployment, and monitoring configuration using industry-standard tools and practices.

-## Assignment Objectives
+## What I Accomplished

+In this assignment, I successfully:
-- Deploy a Flask web application on AWS EC2
+- Deployed a Flask web application on AWS EC2 from scratch
-- Configure proper security groups for web traffic
+- Configured proper security groups for web traffic access
-- Set up Datadog monitoring agent
+- Set up and configured Datadog monitoring agent
-- Enable log collection and monitoring
+- Enabled comprehensive log collection and monitoring
-- Troubleshoot permission issues with log file access
+- Troubleshot and resolved permission issues with log file access
+- Created a complete end-to-end monitoring solution

-## Implementation Steps
+## My Implementation Journey

 ### 1. AWS EC2 Setup

 #### Accessing EC2 Console
-First, we navigate to the AWS Console and search for EC2 to access the EC2 dashboard.
+I started by navigating to the AWS Console and searching for EC2 to access the EC2 dashboard.

 ![EC2 Home Page](images/EC2_home_page.png)

 #### Launching EC2 Instance
-We configure and launch a new EC2 instance with the following specifications:
+I configured and launched a new EC2 instance with the following specifications:
 - Instance type: t2.micro (free tier eligible)
 - Operating System: Ubuntu Server
 - Security group: Default (to be modified later)